-This is the perfect place for large groups looking to picnic outside and of course, enjoy some wine!
-Osprey’s Dominion offers small plates including guac and chips, however, you are also allowed to bring your own picnic snacks.
+This is the perfect vineyard on Long Island for large groups looking to picnic outside and of course, enjoy some wine!
+Osprey’s Dominion offers small plates, including guac and chips, however, you are also allowed to bring your own picnic snacks.

 They have a large field with picnic tables and usually have live music on the weekend.
 Additionally, this Long Island winery tends to have fun events going on!